ATraxLab/Onboarding/README.md

 ## Learn to use git!

 Not gonna lie, this one is a bit of a journey.
-The best guide I've found for our purposes is Jenny Bryan's Happy Git with R (https://happygitwithr.com/).
+The best guide I've found for our purposes is Jenny Bryan's [Happy Git with R](https://happygitwithr.com/).

 Don't try to wade through it all at once; plan for this to take time, and do it in installments.
-Start early, since you'll need to keep an updated repo for your source code and lab notebook.
+Start early, since you'll need to start keeping an updated repo for your source code and lab notebook.

 # Other resources